Christopher-Borders/Cybersecurity-Portfolio/phishing-email-investigation/README.md

 ### Conclusion

-The email exhibits multiple indicators of phishing, including a spoofed sender domain, urgency-based language, and a deceptive URL.
-These elements are commonly used in phishing campaigns to trick users into revealing sensitive information.
+The email exhibits multiple strong indicators of phishing, including domain impersonation, deceptive URL structure, and urgency-based social engineering tactics.
+These characteristics are consistent with credential harvesting campaigns designed to deceive users and capture sensitive information.

-The email should be classified as malicious and reported to the appropriate security team.
+The email should be classified as malicious and treated as a high-risk security threat.

+### Impact

+If a user were to click the link and enter credentials, the attacker could gain unauthorized access to the user’s account, potentially leading to account takeover, data exposure, or further phishing attacks.

+### Severity
+High

 ### Recommended Actions